 Are you looking for a good beauty product that combines the benefits of moisturizer, sunscreen, and foundation?
 It is always challenging to find a worthwhile formula.
 That’s why I took responsibility and did a review for one of the most wanted products of 2023 – Laura Mercier Oil Free Tinted Moisturizer!
 Keep reading to learn more about my personal experience of using this product, its benefits, and more.

 Packaging: The First Impression

-Laura Mercier Tinted Moisturizer comes in a simple dark-brown box made of a fragile material.
+Laura Mercier Oil Free Tinted Moisturizer comes in a dark-brown box made of a fragile material.
 Why do I focus on this so much?
-The answer is short – it is a brand’s first impression.
-And, in this case, it lost a chance to make an impact on me.
+Packaging is key to a brand's first impression, and in this case, it didn't make a strong impact on me.

 On the front side of the box, you can see the company’s name and information about sun protection (SPF 20 UVB/UVA/PA+++).
 If we turn it around, we also observe the list of ingredients, warnings, expiration date, and a short excerpt about the product.

 When you open the box, you will find a collapsible tube.
 The label on the tube repeats the packaging design.
 It is excellent because you can find the necessary information about the product without keeping the box.
 The size of the tube is pretty convenient.
 You can put it in your purse and carry it wherever you go.